Updated on Feb 23rd, 2024

 What is Edge AI?

-Machine learning is a broad field that has seen tremendous progress in the recent years.
+Machine learning is a broad field that has seen tremendous progress in recent years.
 It is based on the principle that a computer can autonomously improve its own performance on a given task by learning from data – sometimes even beyond the capabilities of humans.

 Today, machine learning can perform many advanced tasks, including but not limited to: